sujit-rai/Machine-Learning/Regression/Readme.txt

 -------------------Running the code-------------------------
 ************************************************************
-Extract the folder 2017CSM.zip in a folder and run as below run all the programs sequentially : ~$ make
+run all the programs sequentially : ~$ make

 To run the individual scripts of linear regression : ~$ python file_name.py